Sabotage of Poor Digestion and How to Fix It

 When your child is not chewing properly (the benchmark is 30 times per bite), salivary amylase, which was low, to begin with, is not sufficiently secreted.
 This means carbohydrates do not yet begin breaking down, and as a result, they may not get broken down fully as digestion goes on.
 This matters because undigested carbohydrates feed opportunistic/bad bacteria and yeast (particularly Candida) resulting in imbalances further down in the gut (and sometimes in the mouth in the form of thrush).
 These imbalances, known as dysbiosis, damage the ecology in the gut, causing chronic inflammation and in turn damage the gut lining.
 The gut lining relies on a balance of good bacteria to stay healthy, receiving nutrients from the good bacteria as well as a physical reinforcement as the bacteria line up along the intestinal wall.

-In addition, dysbiosis and potential gut infections interfere with the breakdown of nutrients and impair the ability of the gut lining to absorb nutrients, leading to key nutrient deficiencies.
+In addition, dysbiosis and potential gut infections interfere with the breakdown of nutrients and impair the ability of the gut lining to absorb nutrients, leading to key nutrient deficiencies and causes sabotage of poor digestion.
 Last but not least, this process leads to a weakening in the tight junctions in the gut wall (which hold the lining together), creating a “leaky gut” that allows partially digested foods to inappropriately penetrate the gut barrier.
 Various symptoms are triggered by a leaky gut, from inflamed sore joints and brain fog to autoimmune disease that results from food sensitivities and allergies.

 The Stomach—Another Critical Stage

 Let’s back up to the stomach.